AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Our research was based on her study of bonding mechanism between different particles in water.
 There are three different kinds of particle in our research model: clay, humic acid and coagulant nanoparticle.
 As shown in Figure 1, there are six possible collisions between these three types of particles.
 However, only collisions with coagulant involved can occur in reality, because clay and humic acid are not adhesive enough to attach to each other or themselves.

 ![collision](image/collision.png)

-   Figure 1： Collisions between particles during flocculation
+Figure 1：Collisions between particles during flocculation

 ### Previous Work of Two-Stage Coagulant Addition Subteam
 In Fall 2017 semester, TSCA (two-stage coagulant addition) subteam built the theoretical basis for future work by studying research report of previous particle removal research teams in AguaClara and relevant literature online.
 TSCA subteam built their apparatus based on the design of Contact Chamber subteam.
 Compared with the previous group*  , the set-up includes five pumps to achieve a precise control on fluid flow rate.
 Two down-flow contact chambers were applied in series before fluid enters the flocculator.
 The contact chambers created a space for particle collision to take place.
 The apparatus set-up of Spring 2018 semester was based on the previous design and the detail will be explained in depth in later chapters.